Conveyor-belt superconducting quantum computer: Discussion

-A major challenge of our architecture, from the experimental point of view, arises from the fact that spatial inhomogeneities in the fabrication of superconducting qubits and in the always-on ZZ couplings throughout the conveyor belt can influence the fidelity of the necessary logical operations.
-While a thorough disorder and noise analysis is well beyond the scope of this work, it is important to note that systematic fabrication errors can be managed as conventional dynamical errors within error correction frameworks.
+It is crucial to point out that a major experimental challenge of our architecture arises from spatial inhomogeneities in the fabrication of superconducting qubits and in the always-on ZZ couplings along the conveyor belt, which can affect the fidelity of the required logical operations.
+However, it has been recently demonstrated~\cite{Aiudi2025} that by employing globally optimized control pulses, it is possible to overcome such disorder and achieve high fidelities.
+We stress that all considerations regarding the physical requirements (e.g.~values of the Rabi frequencies, level spacings, ZZ coupling strengths, etc.) for the implementation of our setup remain consistent with those presented in Refs.~\cite{menta2024globally, Aiudi2025}, since the physical building blocks involved are identical.

 To achieve fault-tolerant quantum computation, error-correction (EC) protocols are essential.
 As shown in Fig.~\ref{fig:swap}(b), the number of computational qubits directly coupled to a given one is the same as in conventional 2D arrays, i.e.~four connections.
 Therefore, in contrast with the proposal of Ref.~\cite{menta2024globally}, our system is equivalent to a 2D processor.
-This suggests that any standard fault-tolerant procedure can be implemented, e.g.~surface codes~\cite{Fowler2012} or qLDPC codes~\cite{LDPC1, LDPC2}.
-Finally, although EC schemes for globally-controlled quantum systems have been explored previously~\cite{Fitzsimons2009}, the development of globally-driven EC codes specific to our machine is a topic of great interest for future investigation.
+This suggests that any standard fault-tolerant procedure can be implemented, such as the famous surface codes~\cite{Fowler2012, google2025}.
+However, recent progress in quantum low-density parity-check (qLDPC) codes~\cite{LDPC1, LDPC2, Panteleev2022, Breuckmann2021} suggest they may be even more suitable for our platform. qLDPC codes maintain sparse parity checks while achieving finite rate and growing distance, enabling higher thresholds and lower overhead compared to surface codes.
+Importantly, their implementation can benefit from the same local four-qubit connectivity (see, e.g., bivariate bicycle or hypergraph-product codes~\cite{Tillich2014, Kovalev2013, Hastings2021}), which naturally fits our 2D-equivalent architecture.
+Finally, although EC schemes for globally-controlled quantum systems have been explored previously~\cite{Bririd_2004, Kay_2005, Kay_2007, Fitzsimons_2007, Fitzsimons_2008}, the design of globally-driven qLDPC protocols specifically tailored to our machine represents a compelling direction for future work.

-We note in passing that, from an academic perspective, the setup depicted in Fig.~\ref{fig:architecture} is, at least conceptually, similar to a ``finite'' quantum Turing machine~\cite{Molina2019, QTM2020}.
-In this model, the $B$-type crossed qubit acts as a pointer affecting the quantum logical states of the machine, which we are able to move along the finite loop.